Cc618/Alpha/docs/syntax.md

 | 10 | := += -= \*= /= |

 ### Main
-Not that, like C programs, the function **main** is the entry of any Alpha program.
+Note that like C programs, the function **main** is the entry of any Alpha program.